tomeshnet/toronto-community-network-docs/README.md

 See [this repo](https://github.com/tomeshnet/toronto-community-network) for more info on the Toronto Community Network.

-These docs will eventually be available as an online handbook at [docs.tomesh.net](https://docs.tomesh.net/).
+These docs are available as an online handbook at [docs.tomesh.net](https://docs.tomesh.net/).
 They are built using [mdBook](https://github.com/rust-lang/mdBook).

+**Any commits to master will automatically appear on the site.
+Please make a PR for your changes.**

 ## License